P403n1x87/austin-tui/README.md

        alt="Austin TUI - Full mode" />
 </p>

+The information that gets displayed is very dynamic and could become tricky to inspect.
+The current view can be paused by pressing <kbd>P</kbd>.
+To resume refreshing the view, press <kbd>P</kbd> again.
+While the view is paused, profiling data is still being captured and processed in the background, so that when the view is resumed, the latest figures are shown.

 ## Save statistics

 Peeking at a running Python application is nice but in many cases you would want to save the collected data for further offline analysis (for example, you might want to represent it as a flame graph).
-At any point, whenever you want to dump the collected data to a file, you can press the `S` key and a file with all the samples will be generated for you in the working directory, prefixed with `austin_` and followed by a timestamp.
+At any point, whenever you want to dump the collected data to a file, you can press <kbd>S</kbd> and a file with all the samples will be generated for you in the working directory, prefixed with `austin_` and followed by a timestamp.
 The TUI will notify of the successful operation on the bottom-right corner.